-While teaching this chapter, tell the students introduce to the students Mail Merge as the feature used to create personalized letters to be sent to many persons.
+While teaching this chapter, introduce Mail Merge as the feature used to create personalised letters to be sent to many persons.

-Explain the advantages of mail merge and how it helpful in creating personalized letters to be sent to many persons.
+Explain the advantages of mail merge and how it helpful in creating personalised letters to be sent to many persons.

-Explain the components of mail merge.
-Tell them the various steps involved in creating a mail merge.
+Explain the components of mail merge covering Main Document, Data Source and Merged Document.

+Tell them the various steps involved in: